noshiobec/Supply-Chain-Excel-Project/README.md

 The second part of the analysis focused on identifying the materials, defect types, and specific defects that have the greatest impact on production.
 This dashboard answered key questions about the role of materials and defects in downtime and production inefficiencies.

 ![Material and defect report](https://github.com/user-attachments/assets/b909506b-2b87-4615-8157-512786e70308)

 ---

 ### Material Analysis

-#### 1. **What materials are having a huge impact on production?**
+#### 1. What materials are having a huge impact on production?
-The dashboard highlighted that **Raw Materials** and **Crates** were the materials causing the highest production downtime, contributing significantly to the total downtime hours.
+The dashboard highlighted that **Raw Materials** and **Batteries** are causing the highest production downtime.
+Raw Materials accounted for 10,441 hours of downtime, while Batteries followed closely with 10,334 hours, making them the most impactful materials.

-#### 2. **Of what quantity are these materials affecting production?**
+#### 2. What quantity of these materials is affecting production?
-**Raw Materials** contributed over **124.12 million defective units**, followed by **Crates** with **119.79 million defective units**, both heavily impacting production.
+**Raw Materials** contributed 124.12 million defective units, followed by Crates with 119.79 million defective units.
+Labels (118.34M), Electrolytes (118.24M), and Batteries (117.55M) also significantly affected production with high defect quantities.

-#### 3. **What is the trend pattern of the materials being defected?**
+#### 3. What is the trend pattern of the materials being defected?
 A trend analysis of defect quantities over time showed that defects in raw materials peaked during certain months, indicating possible issues with the supplier or manufacturing processes during those periods.
+The trend analysis shows a rise in defective materials from 2018 to 2019:
+- In 2018, defect quantities peaked in March (141.32M) and November (128.78M), totaling 1.16B units.
+- In 2019, defects surged, especially in October (224.44M), with a total of 1.43B units, marking a clear increase compared to 2018.

-#### 4. **Is there any particular category that consistently faces more defects than others?**
+#### 4. Is there any particular category that consistently faces more defects than others?
-The **Raw Materials** category consistently had higher defect rates across various vendors, making it a priority for quality control and vendor management interventions.
+Logistics and Mechanicals consistently face the most defects, with totals of 698,671,504 and 820,838,675 respectively.
+Goods & Services also show significant defects at 196,577,588, while Electrical has 92,681,909.
+In contrast, Packaging and Materials/Comp have fewer defects at 443,769,697 and 345,384,184.
+This indicates a pressing need for quality improvement efforts, especially in Logistics and Mechanicals.

 ---

 ### Defect Type Analysis

-#### 1. **What is the quantity distribution of defect types?**
+#### 1. What is the quantity distribution of defect types?
-The defect type distribution showed that **Mechanical defects** accounted for the highest number of defective units, followed by **Logistics and Packaging defects**.
-Mechanical defects alone contributed **820.8 million defective units**, significantly impacting production.
+The defect type distribution showed that **No Impact** accounted for the highest number of defective units, followed by **Impact** and lastly **Rejected**.
+No Impact had about 872.70 million quantities, Impact about 870.6 million, and Rejected 854 million.

-#### 2. **What downtime hours are attributed to each defect type?**
+#### 2. What downtime hours are attributed to each defect type?
-Mechanical defects also caused the most downtime, with over **10,441 hours** lost due to this defect type, making it the most critical area to address.
+The downtime hours associated with each defect type are as follows:
+- Rejected defects led to the highest downtime, with 73,092.82 hours.
+- No Impact defects resulted in 71,984.15 hours of downtime.
+- Impact defects contributed 70,732.95 hours of downtime.

+Rejected defects are the most time-consuming to address, closely followed by No Impact defects.

 ---

 ### Defect Analysis

-#### 1. **Which defect has the highest quantity affecting production?**
+#### 1. Which defect has the highest quantity affecting production?
-**Mechanical defects** were identified as having the highest quantity of defective units, posing the greatest threat to production continuity.
+The defect with the highest quantity affecting production was **Wrong Specification**, with a total of 18,053,647 defective units.
+This defect poses a significant issue for the business, disrupting production more than any other defect type.

-#### 2. **What is the top defect trending that the business should focus on?**
+#### 2. What is the top defect trending that the business should focus on?
-The trend analysis showed that **Mechanical and Logistics defects** are the top trending issues, consistently recurring across various vendors and time periods.
-The business should prioritize resolving these defects through vendor engagement and improved quality control processes.

----
+The trend analysis reveals that **Wrong Specification** is the top defect consistently affecting production across quarters.
+Notably, in Qtr4 2019, this defect reached its peak with 4,601,877 defective units.
+The business should focus on improving specifications and communication with vendors to reduce this issue.

 ### Additional Insights from the Material and Defect Analysis

-- **Impact of Electrical Components:** Although not the highest in terms of defective quantity, **Electrical components** caused significant downtime compared to their defect rate, suggesting they require closer attention in terms of quality assurance.

-- **Consistent Defect Sources:** Certain vendors were flagged for consistently supplying defective goods across multiple categories, making them high-risk suppliers.

----
+- **Interactive Filtering with Slicers:** Slicers were incorporated into the report to allow dynamic filtering by defect types, categories, years, and months.
+This interactive feature enables users to drill down into specific data points, such as analyzing the impact of particular defects over time or by category.
+This adds an extra layer of analysis and flexibility, allowing for deeper insights into vendor performance trends.

 ## Recommendations

 Based on the findings from the vendor, material, and defect analyses, the following recommendations are proposed to optimize production efficiency, reduce downtime, and enhance supplier performance:

-### 1. **Vendor Performance Improvement Strategies**
+### 1. **Enhance Vendor Engagement**
-   - **Engage with High-Downtime Vendors:** Vendors such as Vendor A and Vendor C, which caused the most downtime and supplied the highest quantity of defective materials, should be prioritized for performance review meetings.
-Implement vendor performance agreements that include penalties for excessive defects or downtime.
+   - Prioritize performance review meetings with high-downtime vendors like **Vendor Avamm** and **Vendor Yombu**.
+Implement performance agreements that include penalties for excessive defects and downtime.

+### 2. **Conduct Regular Vendor Audits**
-   - **Vendor Quality Audits:** Conduct regular audits on underperforming vendors.
-This should focus on quality control processes at their facilities, particularly those related to **Raw Materials** and **Crates**, which had the highest defect quantities.
+   - Establish a routine audit process for underperforming vendors to evaluate their quality control processes, especially those supplying **Raw Materials** and **Crates**, which showed significant defect quantities.
-   - **Vendor Tiering:** Establish a tiered vendor management system, rewarding high-performing vendors with better contracts and penalizing those with consistently high downtime or defect rates.

-### 2. **Material and Supply Chain Optimization**
+### 3. **Implement Quality Control Improvements**
-   - **Improve Quality Control for Raw Materials:** Since raw materials have the largest impact on downtime and defect quantities, enhancing the quality checks at both the receiving and production stages can help reduce the incidence of defective materials entering the production line.
+   - Strengthen quality assurance checks for high-impact materials, particularly **Raw Materials** and **Batteries**, at both receiving and production stages to reduce defects entering the production line.

+### 4. **Review and Update Material Specifications**
-   - **Review Material Specifications:** Collaborate with vendors to review and possibly update material specifications, particularly for categories like **Raw Materials** and **Crates**.
-Consider introducing stricter quality thresholds to minimize defects.
+   - Collaborate with suppliers to revise material specifications and introduce stricter quality thresholds, specifically for categories with high defect rates.

+### 5. **Optimize Supply Chain Management**
-   - **Implement Buffer Stock for High-Impact Materials:** For materials such as **Crates** and **Raw Materials**, where defects lead to significant downtime, consider maintaining a buffer stock to mitigate the effects of delays caused by defective supplies.
+   - Maintain buffer stock for critical materials like **Crates** and **Raw Materials** to mitigate production disruptions caused by defective supplies.

-### 3. **Defect Management and Prevention**
-   - **Focus on Mechanical Defects:** Mechanical defects contributed to the highest downtime hours and defect quantities.
-The business should focus on improving its internal maintenance and quality control systems.
-Invest in advanced monitoring systems that flag issues early, allowing preventive measures to be taken before major downtimes occur.
+### 6. **Focus on Mechanical Defects**
+   - Invest in advanced monitoring systems for mechanical components, enhancing internal maintenance practices to address the highest sources of downtime and defect quantities.

+### 7. **Conduct Root Cause Analysis**
-   - **Target Recurring Defect Types:** Logistics and packaging defects also emerged as significant contributors to production issues.
-Engaging both the suppliers and internal teams in root cause analysis for these defects will help identify process improvements and equipment upgrades needed to reduce their occurrence.
+   - Engage suppliers and internal teams in root cause analyses for logistics and packaging defects, identifying necessary process improvements and equipment upgrades to minimize these issues.

-### 4. **Improve Vendor Contracting and Cost Management**
+### 8. **Introduce Performance-Based Contracts**
-   - **Performance-Based Contracts:** Introduce performance-based contracts for vendors, where payment terms or contract renewals are tied to meeting defect rate and downtime targets.
-Vendors who continually underperform should face penalties or have their contracts reconsidered.
+   - Create performance-based contracts for vendors, tying payment terms to defect rates and downtime metrics, ensuring accountability for consistent performance.

-   - **Total Cost of Ownership (TCO) Analysis:** Conduct a thorough TCO analysis to assess the real impact of vendor performance, factoring in defect rates, downtime, and the financial implications of delays.
-Use this data to renegotiate vendor contracts to ensure cost efficiencies.
+### 9. **Utilize Total Cost of Ownership (TCO) Analysis**
+   - Conduct TCO analyses to assess the true impact of vendor performance on costs, using insights to renegotiate contracts for better financial outcomes.

-### 5. **Enhanced Data Monitoring and Reporting**
+### 10. **Establish Real-Time Monitoring Systems**
-   - **Establish Real-Time Dashboards:** Implement real-time data tracking for critical metrics such as defect quantities, downtime, and vendor performance.
-The interactive dashboard built in this analysis should be expanded to track these metrics in real-time, allowing management to intervene immediately when issues arise.
-   - **Regular Performance Reviews:** Schedule quarterly performance reviews with all vendors using the dashboard insights to track progress.
-This will ensure that both vendors and internal teams are aligned in reducing defects and downtime.

-### 6. **Collaboration with Vendors on Process Improvements**
-   - **Joint Improvement Initiatives:** Work closely with high-impact vendors to co-develop process improvements aimed at reducing defect rates.
-This could include joint investment in technology, training, or lean manufacturing initiatives that benefit both parties.
-   - **Vendor Training Programs:** Offer training programs for vendors on the specific quality issues identified, such as mechanical defects and packaging problems.
-This will ensure that suppliers are equipped to meet the company’s stringent quality standards.

-### 7. **Production Process Adjustments**
-   - **Process Redesign for Defect-Prone Materials:** Review the production processes related to **Raw Materials**, **Crates**, and **Labels**.
-Evaluate whether certain stages can be automated or made more efficient to reduce the impact of defects on the overall production process.
-   - **Preventative Maintenance Programs:** Given the significant downtime caused by mechanical defects, implementing a robust preventative maintenance program can help mitigate production disruptions.
-Regular machine inspections and maintenance scheduling should be prioritized.
+   - Develop real-time dashboards to track key performance metrics, such as defect quantities and vendor performance, allowing for immediate intervention and quarterly performance reviews with all vendors.

 ---